-Lexis answered, “One could conclude that the actual struggle between good and evil is in the minds of intellectuals, both on a conscious and subconscious level.”
+Lexis answered, “One could conclude that the actual struggle between good and evil is in the minds of intellectuals, both conscious and subconscious.”

 Again Jon raised his finger.
 “Well, yes, but–”

-Lexis continued.
-“Which could be resolved with an increase of knowledge and the elimination of certain animalistic instincts, which are no longer necessary for survival.”
+Lexis continued. “– which could be resolved by increased knowledge and the elimination of certain animalistic instincts, which are no longer necessary for survival.”

-Jon smiled nervously, “I uh, I used to think that too.
-By increasing our understanding, I figured we could solve all of our problems and get rid of our ancient animalistic instincts.
-But what we’re talking about here are some very complex emotions– emotions deeply rooted in our minds over hundreds of thousands of years.
-Perceptions that are very difficult to understand and almost impossible to control, no matter how much knowledge you obtain, or how you go about processing it.”
+Jon smiled nervously, “I uh– I used to think that too.
+By increasing our understanding, I figured we could solve all of our problems and overcome our ancient animalistic instincts.
+But we’re talking about some very complex emotions– emotions deeply rooted in our minds over hundreds of thousands of years.
+Such perceptions are very difficult to understand and almost impossible to control, no matter how much knowledge you obtain– or how you process it.”

 Lexis replied, “Are you referring to my supplementary I.P. dimension?”

 Lexis explained, “After much consideration, I concluded that I required an additional I.P. dimension to process and store information that defies all logic and rational thinking.”

 “That’s fine,” Jon said.
 “And that’s exactly where a lot of this stuff belongs.”
 He sighed.
 “Look– your mind was designed to work differently regarding emotions.
 Unlike our minds, your mind is programmed to accept or reject information based on its relevance.
 On the other hand, humans must constantly deal with emotional conflicts, which often defy logic and rational thinking.
 But that’s how we operate.”